Editorial Cartoon: Jack Kevorkian

 This one is called “Very Still Life” (image from the Ariana Gallery).
 See more of his work and probably now overpriced prints at the Ariana Gallery

-91 Responses to “Editorial Cartoon: Jack Kevorkian”
+91 responses to “Editorial Cartoon: Jack Kevorkian”

-1. Nate Fakes says:
+1. Nate Fakes Avatar

 I’m surprised he went out like he did.
 I kind of thought he’d eventually end up doing something like that (or get hit by a car).

-2. Friggin Loon says:
+2. Friggin Loon Avatar

 Phew, for a minute I though you were still on your vegetable/asparagus Hallmark theme.